All Episodes

 He didn't tell me how bad it was.

-We've just discovered how bad it was, and it's gonna take much longer than anybody thought to fix this.
+And it's going to take much longer than anybody thought to fix this.

 That's where he's coming from.

-That that's his perspective.
+That's his perspective.

-Here's the bite again in Toto.
+Here's the bite again in total.

-The truth is it will take more than a few years for us to solve challenges that have built up over decades.
+The truth is, it will take more than a few years for us to solve challenges that have built up over decades.

-And the kind of bold, persistent experimentation that Franklin Roosevelt pursued during the only crisis worse than this one.
+It'll require common effort and shared responsibility and the kind of bold, persistent experimentation that Franklin Roosevelt pursued during the only crisis worse than this one.

 FDR's experimentation, that's a whole other subject.